refaktor/rye-website/content/meet_rye/safety/limiting_effects.md

 * environment flexibility: ability to more easily manipulate environment / values / state **- bad**

 With Rye I try to increase language flexibility.
 I believe programming languages are nowhere as flexible as the languages we are all already used to, programmers or not.
-Imagine we would communicate just with nouns and verbs, no teneses, counts, ...
+Imagine we would communicate just with nouns and verbs, no tenses, counts, ...

 But I also try to limit how you can modify the environment.